Skip to content

 category string Event category true

-host string Event source hostname (default has)
+host string Source hostname of the event (default included)

 os_arch string Host platform true

-• network: Network related, mainly involving connections, ports, firewalls, etc.
+• network: Network-related, mainly involving connections, ports, firewalls, etc.

-• storage: Storage related, such as disks, HDFS, etc.
+• storage: Storage-related, such as disks, HDFS, etc.

-• db: Various database related (MySQL/Redis/...)
+• db: Various databases (MySQL/Redis/...)

-• system: Mainly related to the operating system
+• system: Mainly operating system-related

 • container: Including Docker and Kubernetes

-Metric Name Type Description
+Field Name Type Description

 message string Event details